MANTRA-Chain/mantrachain/PARAMS.md

 The `coinfactory` module params can be updated with governance.

-## Farming Module

-The `x/farming` module contains the following params:

-- private_plan_creation_fee
-- next_epoch_days
-- farming_fee_collector
-- delayed_staking_gas_fee
-- max_num_private_plans

-`PrivatePlanCreationFee` specifies the fee for plan creation this fee prevents from spamming and is collected in the community pool.

-`NextEpochDays` is the epoch length in number of days it updates internal state called `CurrentEpochDays` that is used to process staking and reward distribution in end blocker.

-`FarmingFeeCollector` is the module account address to collect fees within the farming module.

-`DelayedStakingGasFee` is used to impose gas fee for the delayed staking.

-`MaxNumPrivatePlans` is the maximum number of active private plans.

-The `farming` module params can be updated with governance.

 ## Liquid Farming Module

 The `x/liquidfarming` module contains the following params: